The Third Rainbow Girl: Reviews

 Many critics commented on the book's portrayal of modern misogyny and women's fears.
 NPR's Maureen Corrigan called The Third Rainbow Girl "[a] haunting ... book about restless women and the things that await them on the road."
 Writing for The New York Times Book Review, Melissa Del Bosque called it "an unflinching interrogation of what it means to be female in a society marred by misogyny."

 Critics also discussed how the book aligned with existing genre conventions.
-On the topic, The Nation's Rachel Monroe said, "The Third Rainbow Girl is part of a new wave of books upending true-crime tropes and pushing at the boundaries of the genre.
+On the topic, The Nations Rachel Monroe said, "The Third Rainbow Girl is part of a new wave of books upending true-crime tropes and pushing at the boundaries of the genre.
 If this is a book about a murder, it is also a book about the history of economic exploitation in Appalachia, the systemic biases of the criminal justice system, and the unreliability of memory.”
 Corrigan referred to the book as "hard-to-characterize."
 Booklist, too, noted that "The book is more than just another true crime memoir; Eisenberg has crafted a beautiful and complicated ode to West Virginia.
 Exquisitely written, this is a powerful commentary on society’s notions of gender, violence, and rural America.
-Readers of literary nonfiction will devour this title in one sitting.”

-Spectrum Culture provided a negative review, stating, "Copley Eisenberg tries to cram far too many ideas into one narrative, in turn losing the most important thread contained therein."

-The New York Times also included the book in its list of notable books released in 2020.
+Readers of literary nonfiction will devour this title in one sitting.”Spectrum Culture gave a negative review, stating, "Copley Eisenberg tries to cram far too many ideas into one narrative, in turn losing the most important thread contained therein."The New York Times also included the book in its list of notable books released in 2020.